leocity207/Octoliner_Mapdiver/documentation/source/index.rst

 License
 -------

-Octoliner Maptiva is licensed under the **MIT License**, ensuring openness and flexibility for developers and contributors.
+Octoliner Mapdiver is licensed under the **MIT License**, ensuring openness and flexibility for developers and contributors.

 For more details, visit the official repository or contribute to the project!